SamirChowdhary24/argo-cd-k8s-voting/README.md

 # GitOps-Based Kubernetes Deployment with Argo CD on AWS EC2

 ## 📌 Project Overview
-This project demonstrates an **end-to-end GitOps workflow** where a microservices-based application is deployed and managed on a Kubernetes cluster using **Argo CD**.
-The Kubernetes cluster is created using **KIND (Kubernetes IN Docker)** and hosted on an **AWS EC2 instance**.
-The project also includes **cluster visualization using Kubernetes Dashboard** and external access to services using **NodePort**.

-## 🚀 Quick Summary
-This project demonstrates a complete GitOps-based deployment workflow using Argo CD on a Kubernetes cluster hosted on AWS EC2.
-A multi-node KIND cluster is used to deploy a microservices voting application, with external access via NodePort and real-time monitoring using Kubernetes Dashboard.
+This project demonstrates an end-to-end application deployment workflow using **Argo CD** on a Kubernetes cluster hosted on **AWS EC2**.
+A multi-node Kubernetes cluster is created using **KIND (Kubernetes in Docker)** to deploy a microservices-based voting application.
+The project also includes real-time **cluster monitoring using Kubernetes Dashboard** and external service access for application interaction.

 ---